ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

 ```js
     sequential.generateLaggySequential(samplesArray,style,settings.times,settings.weighting,dir,false).then((v) => {
 ```
-from the `sequential` module, we call the function `generateLaggySequential`, with the arguments `samplesArray`, `style`, `settings.times`, `settings.weighting`, `dir`, and `false`. then, ***after that finishes***, we go on to the next lines. see, normally, javascript goes on to the next line as soon as possible, but in this case, we need the result of the function to continue, so we wait for it to finish.
+from the `sequential` module, we call the function `generateLaggySequential`, with the arguments `samplesArray`, `style`, `settings.times`, `settings.weighting`, `dir`, and `false`. then, ***after that finishes***, we go on to the next lines. see, normally, JavaScript goes on to the next line as soon as possible, but in this case, we need the result of the function to continue, so we wait for it to finish.
 I'll talk about what the arguments to the function *are* now, but I'll talk about what they *do* in the section for `sequential.js`.
 1. The `samplesArray` is the lyrics loaded from the prompt file.
 2. The `style` is loaded from the `settings.json` file.